JasonArkens17/ReactConsole/README.md

 3. Small arrow icons signifying input and output

-4. Lots more I cant think of at the moment...
+4. Lots more that I cannot think of at the moment...

 ## Contributing